mkarajohn/react-revealjs-with-code-surfer/README.md

 # React Reveal.js with Code Surfer

-This is an assortment of utility React components that allow you to easily use [`Code Surfer`](https://github.com/pomber/code-surfer) in [`reveal.js`](https://revealjs.com/) presentations, without the need to use [`mdx-deck`](https://github.com/jxnblk/mdx-deck)
+This is an assortment of unstyled utility React components that allow you to easily use [`Code Surfer`](https://github.com/pomber/code-surfer) in [`reveal.js`](https://revealjs.com/) presentations, without the need to use [`mdx-deck`](https://github.com/jxnblk/mdx-deck)